gregnazario/aptos-book/src/intro.md

 1. Define the section that it is updating
 2. Provide a concise description of the change
-3. Callout any missing areas
+3. Call out any missing areas